indieverso/thealien/README.md

 ## About the game

-The Alien is a open-source multiplayer game, inspired by "Among Us" and "Mafia".
+The Alien is an open-source multiplayer game, inspired by "Among Us" and "Mafia".

-In this game, you are placed with other players in some map, and you need to use your social and investigative skills to survive.
+In this game, you are placed with other players on some map, and you need to use your social and investigative skills to survive.

-This game doesn't have any commercial goal, it is developed just for fun and with the help of the community.
+This game doesn't have any commercial goal, it is developed just for fun, and with the help of the community.

-## Players (WIP)
+## How to play (WIP)

-You can download the game directly from [itch.io](https://rluders.itch.io/the-alien).
+1. You can download the game directly from [itch.io](https://rluders.itch.io/the-alien).
 It is 100% free.

-## Developers
+2. Play! 😎

-### How to run it (WIP)
+## How to develop (WIP)

 This repository has 4 Godot projects: